 Screw-type thermostats can be adjusted by rotating a small screw located on a coil inside.

-3. With the help of a screwdriver, loosen up the screw till you feel that the contacts have opened.
+- Turn the screw back and forth with the help of a screwdriver till you feel that the contacts have opened.
 Wait for a few seconds.

 Thermostats With Mercury Switch

 Mercury thermostats have a mercury vial that needs to be leveled to function properly.